-Neil deGrasse Tyson tie lover, wine enthusiast, scientist, teacher, public speaker, showman and all round nice guy.
+Neil deGrasse Tyson is a tie lover, wine enthusiast, scientist, teacher, public speaker, showman, and all round nice guy.
 But how did he become so well known around the world?

 Neil deGrasse Tyson's early life